finnito/Science/content/09scie/energy-for-life/markdown/types-of-energy.md

 ## Types of Energy

-For each of these types of energy, think of and write down one example:
+For each of these types of energy, think of and write down one tauria:

 1. Heat
 2. Magnetic